mui/material-ui/docs/data/base/components/modal/modal.md

 {{"demo": "KeepMountedModal.js", "defaultCodeOpen": false}}

-> You can use the `MuiModal-hidden` class to hide the modal when it is not opened.
+> You can use the `MuiModal-hidden` class to hide the modal when it is not open.

 As with any performance optimization, this is not a silver bullet.
 Be sure to identify bottlenecks first, and then try out these optimization strategies.